 Mayor Pollino gave a brief speech highlighting the hard work of many that brought this day to fruition.
 You can watch Mayor Pollino's speech below:

-(Pictured Left to Right: Village Clerk Austin Yow, Councilman Andy Wortman, Planning & Zoning Administrator Rohit Ammanamanchi, Councilman Bob Marcolese, Mayor Joe Pollino, Mayor Pro Tem Kim Vandenberg, Councilman Jamie Lein, Village Manager Christina Amos, Public Facilities Manager Derek Durst, Office Assitant Devki Patel)
+(Pictured Left to Right: Village Clerk Austin Yow, Councilman Andy Wortman, Former Planning & Zoning Administrator Rohit Ammanamanchi, Councilman Bob Marcolese, Mayor Joe Pollino, Mayor Pro Tem Kim Vandenberg, Councilman Jamie Lein, Village Manager Christina Amos, Public Facilities Manager Derek Durst, Former Office Assistant Devki Patel)